KontentWave/piwigo-cpt-plugin/.github/CPT_project_sheet.md

 - Introduce a migration routine to add `user_id` to categories if absent (opt-in) for installations that want first-class ownership.
 - Add representative image selection via thumbnail chooser with lazy loading.
 - Provide REST/WebService endpoints mirroring the profile functionality for SPA or mobile clients.

+### Continuous Integration

+GitHub Actions workflow (`.github/workflows/phpunit.yml` under the plugin directory) runs the plugin PHPUnit suite on push & PR affecting plugin files.
+Matrix kept minimal (PHP 8.2) because logic is version-agnostic; can be extended later for 8.1/8.3 if needed.